Here’s how to manage if a family member is still smoking.

 When a person makes major changes for the better, sometimes his or her spouse does things – either deliberately or subconsciously – that sabotage the effort, like leaving cigarette packs lying around the house.

 So don’t be surprised if you get resistance.
 Rubin’s advice for dealing with your loved one’s discomfort?
-If your new, unfamiliar behavior is something you do only occasionally or inconsistently – in this case, going cigarette-free for a few days — “people don’t adjust,” Rubin writes.
+Stick consistently with your new smoke-free lifestyle.
+If your new, unfamiliar behavior is something you do only occasionally or inconsistently – in this case, going cigarette-free for a few days – “people don’t adjust,” Rubin writes.
 “If I make a habit of something, they adapt.”

 The new habit becomes the new normal.
 If your spouse seems uncooperative, that makes your task of quitting harder.
 You’ll need to be extra vigilant about your cravings and how you deal with them.
 (Hint: using nicotine-replacement products is your best bet.)
 But after you’ve quit smoking completely, your spouse will probably accept that and stop doing things that make resisting cigarettes difficult for you.

 Regardless of how little, or how much, support you get from your spouse and family as you try to break your cigarette habit, there are tools you can use to make the process easier.
-Besides nicotine-replacement medications, there are support groups and counseling that are proven to greatly increase people’s chances of quitting cigarettes, said Hilary Tindle, M.D., an associate professor in medicine, physician, and founding director of the Vanderbilt Center for Tobacco, Addictions and Lifestyle.
+Besides nicotine-replacement medications, there are support groups and counseling that are proven to greatly increase people’s chances of quitting cigarettes, said Dr. Hilary Tindle, the founding director of the Vanderbilt Center for Tobacco, Addictions and Lifestyle.

-And if your motivation falters, focus on the health benefits you’ll gain from quitting, no matter how long you’ve smoked.
-Your health actually begins to improve in small ways just 20 minutes after your last cigarette!
+And if your motivation falters, focus on the health benefits you’ll gain from quitting (and the money you’ll save from not buying cigarettes), no matter how long you’ve smoked.